mlKwon/psyctl/docs/DATASET.BUILD.STEER.md

 Steering datasets contain paired prompts designed to elicit contrasting personality-driven responses from language models.
 These datasets serve as training data for extracting steering vectors that can modify model behavior.

-The dataset stores raw components (situation, character name, positive/neutral responses) in a clean format, allowing different extraction methods (CAA, BiPO, etc.) to build prompts as needed at training time.
+The dataset stores raw components (situation, character name, positive/neutral responses) in a clean format, allowing different extraction methods (mean_diff, BiPO, etc.) to build prompts as needed at training time.

 The dataset building process involves: